 The participant could at any time contact the researcher and request their data be removed from the study.
-A self addressed stamped envelope without the participants'' return address was provided for the return of the materials.
+A self addressed stamped envelope without the participants" return address was provided for the return of the materials.

 The returned informed consent forms were handled, in this manner; once the consent form was mailed back, it did not remain attached to the client"s responses.
 As stated, the participant retained his/her own copy of the consent form, which allowed reference to rights and prevented misunderstanding of the nature of the study.
-The participant"s copy had a number by which subsequent materials could be matched to it, so the participant could at any time anonymously contact the researcher, give the number, and request their data be removed from the study.
+The participant could at any time anonymously contact the researcher, give the number, and request their data be removed from the study.